apertus-open-source-cinema/AXIOM-Remote/Firmware/NOTES.md

 Get / set requests are initiated by the remote and answered asynchronously by the beta with a `R`

-`yyy` is a alphanumeric id, for example a counter formatted in hex counting up `zz` is the CRC8 (polynomial `0x7`, initial value `0x0`) in hex of everything coming after that, including the RS and the newline at the end. and `FIELDS` is a RS (Record Seperator ASCII code 0x1E) seperated list of fields
+`yyy` is a alphanumeric id, for example a counter formatted in hex counting up `zz` is the CRC8 (polynomial `0x7`, initial value `0x0`) in hex of everything coming after that, including the RS and the EOT (end of transmission - ASCII code 0x04)) character indicating the end of the message. and `FIELDS` is a RS (Record Seperator - ASCII code 0x1E) seperated list of fields

 for replies the id matches the id of the (get or set) request